Determinant and Pfaffian formulas for particle annihilation: Proof of the annihilation formula

-At a collision between particles $I < J$ filling ghost pair~$j$, candidacy ensures the swap principle assigns the same roles as~$\pi$: if $\varepsilon_j = +1$, then $\pi^{-1}((j,1)) > \pi^{-1}((j,2))$, so the rightward particle maps to $(j,1)$ and the leftward to $(j,2)$---matching attribution.
+At a collision between particles $I < J$ filling ghost pair~$j$, candidacy ensures the far-side principle assigns the same roles as~$\pi$: if $\varepsilon_j = +1$, then $\pi^{-1}(j,1) > \pi^{-1}(j,2)$, so the higher-indexed particle maps to $(j,1)$ and the lower-indexed to $(j,2)$---matching attribution.
 The case $\varepsilon_j = -1$ is symmetric.
 Since both particles deactivate, later collisions are unaffected.
 After all collisions, surviving particles retain their original paths and endpoints.
-Thus attribution recovers $(\pi, \paths)$. \end{proof}
+Thus attribution recovers $(\pi, \paths)$.
+At a vertex bearing several ghost pairs, both maps use the anchor order, so the correspondence remains exact even when two pairs from that vertex carry identical ghost paths. \end{proof}